gouthamjp/DBMS-ProjectS5/README.md

 # Activity Point Calculator
-DBMS Lab semseter 5 project
+DBMS Lab semester 5 project
 Uses python tkinter for its GUI and SQLite as a database